Embeddings

 True

-We create a function to clean the data, this function is going to:
+We create a function to clean the data.
+This function will:

-• Remove mentions to social networks such as @twitter p #hashtag.
+• Remove mentions of social media such as @twitter and #hashtag

-As we are using a huggeface dataset, the texts are in dict format, so we return a dictionary.
+Since we are using a huggingface dataset, the texts are in dict format, so we return a dictionary.

 def clean_text(sentence_batch):